ListlessMD/simple-Phonebook/README.md

-This is a group project done by 6 people the main purpose of this project is to make a phone book that inserts, sorts,displays,deletes,searches, and updates contacts
+This is a group project done by 6 people the main purpose of this project is to make a phone book that inserts, sorts,displays,deletes,searches, and updates contacts every explanation per code is indicated by <--- besides repetitive code that has been explained prior

 Imports
-1. Import java.swing.*; -is a development tool used for GUI creation.
+1. Import java.swing.*; <---is a development tool used for GUI creation.
-2. Import java.awt.*; - is used for creating user interfaces and painting graphics and images.
+2. Import java.awt.*; <--- is used for creating user interfaces and painting graphics and images.
 3. Import java.util.*; - provide functionality for commonly used cases which are usually encountered like scanners.

 Class
-Phone book class - extends JFRAMES meaning its a type of window.
+Phone book class <--- extends JFRAMES meaning its a type of window.
  -Implements ActionListener, which allows the app to respond to button clicks.